 Deploying Just-In-Time Access

 Just-In-Time Access is a Java application that’s designed to run in App Engine and uses Identity-Aware-Proxy for authentication and authorization.
-For details on deploying the application, see Deploying Just-In-Time Access.
+For details on deploying the application, see Manage just-in-time privileged access to projects.